MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

 ### Python 2

+Only if you _really_ need to use it, since Python 2 was deprecated on 1 Jan 2020.

-Example usage for installing a version of Python 2, if you _really_ need to use it:
+Example usage for installing a version of Python 2:

 - Install Python version `2.7.15`.
 This must be done before any of the commands below.
     ```sh